 - Hidden storage.
 Make use of the inside of the closet door by using over-the-door storage for occasionally used items such as umbrellas, winter gear, and purses.

-Are you ready to start organizing but don’t know where to begin?
+Are you ready to start creating an organized home but don’t know where to begin?
 Start with the space that most impacts your day-to-day living, whether that is your kitchen, home office, or closets.
 For more information, please contact me.